Role of Community Development Organizations in Conflict Resolution

 3. A small suburb is divided over whether they should grant a big tax incentive to a major chain store to locate in their particular suburb, as opposed to a neighboring suburb.

 These conflicts reflect our anxieties, hopes, and fears about the nature of our community’s future.
-The first zeroes in on a fairness argument that underlies many residents' ideas about America, versus a progress argument that we want more economic activity because of new residents' higher incomes and we want the new and shiny development to feed our egos by showing what a great choice of neighborhoods we made.
+The first zeroes in on a fairness argument that underlies many residents' ideas about America, versus a progress argument that we want more economic activity and we want the new, shiny development to feed our egos by showing what a great choice of neighborhoods we made.

-The third conflict above plays on fears that if we don't give this store a lot of money, someone else will and we will lose out on an opportunity for shopping and for entry-level jobs.
-Worse yet, we will have to pay more taxes in the long run because we will not have the businesses that pay a lot of taxes.
+The third conflict above plays on fears that if we don't give this store a lot of money, someone else will and we will lose out on shopping nearby and entry-level jobs.
+Worse yet, we will have to pay more taxes in the long run because we will not have the business tax base.

-The second conflict above is about both culture and personalities.
-People tend to identify with the person who is most like themselves, so long-term residents may automatically favor another long-term neighbor.
+A second conflict is about both culture and personalities.
+People tend to identify with the person most like themselves, so long-term residents may automatically favor another long-term neighbor.
 Newcomers may identify with other newcomers.
 But the future look and feel of the neighborhood are at stake too.
-The more established residents may feel threatened by what they see as a possibility of too many young people, who are too loud and maybe too tolerant of diversity.
-They also may fear that eventually they will be priced out of the neighborhood.
+More established residents may feel threatened by what they see as a possibility of too many loud young people, too tolerant of diversity.
+They also may fear that they will be priced out of the neighborhood.

 In sum, community development organizations can and should help prevent conflict.
-But they must be realistic about which causes of conflict they can address, they must work hard to research possible solutions for sources of conflict, and they must learn about organizations to which broad conflicts can be referred for mediation and resolution.
+They must be realistic about which causes of conflict they can address, work hard to research possible solutions, and learn about organizations that mediate disputes.